MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/delete-family-product-bundle.md

 ---
-title: "Delete a family, product, or bundle - Sales Enterprise | MicrosoftDocs"
+title: "Delete a family, product, or bundle | MicrosoftDocs"
 description: "To stop selling a product, delete it.
 If you delete a parent family, its child products, families, and bundles are also deleted." ms.date: 10/26/2021 ms.topic: article